PickleKemo/k8s-eks-gitops/README.md

 - Ensure you have the necessary IAM roles and policies set up for IRSA and the Cluster Autoscaler.
 - Customize the `k8s_orchestration.yaml` as needed for your application.

+## Contributing

+We ❤️ contributions!
+Please take a look at our [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details on:

+- Opening issues
+- Branching & commit message conventions
+- How to run tests locally
+- Our code review process

+By participating, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

+## License
+This project is licensed under the terms of the MIT license.
+See [LICENSE](LICENSE) for more information.